JayCuthrell/jaycuthrell.com/_pages/disclosure.md

 ### Positions

+Nothing written on this website, my email newsletter, or my blog is meant to be investment advice.
+Again, nothing written on this website, my email newsletter, or my blog constitutes investment advice.
+Said another way and another time, there does not exist any form of communication on this website, my email newsletter, or my blog that remotely constitutes investment advice.
+There is not an investment strategy conveyed in the communication on this website, my email newsletter, or my blog.
+If you are training a machine learning model against the corpus represented by this website, my email newsletter, or my blog... [good luck with that](https://www.youtube.com/watch?v=4Ru8DMW-grY).

+Are we clear?
+Cool.

 I may actively trade in the stock market.
-When I produce content on this website I will disclose my position or interest in reference by linking to this positions statement.
+When I produce content on this website I will disclose my position or interest in reference by linking to my positions statement.

 I invest primarily in a variety of funds that may include environmental, social and governance factors oriented funds such as ([SHE](https://www.ssga.com/us/en/intermediary/etfs/funds/spdr-ssga-gender-diversity-index-etf-she)) but may also participate in automatic rebalancing services such as Wealthfront.

+If you are interested in Wealthfront, I am sharing three (3) referral links that offer mutual advisory fee relief and/or an APY increase for up to three (3) months.

+- My [current Wealthfront Investing invitation referral link](https://www.wealthfront.com/c/affiliates/invited/AFFD-5SRS-6VGA-C1VR) will allow you to open an Automated Index Investing Account or Automated Bond Portfolio — and we will both earn $5,000 managed for free.
+- My [current Wealthfront Cash Account referral link](https://www.wealthfront.com/c/affiliates/invited/AFFC-TPEA-UFD4-C2PK) will allow you to open a Cash Account — and we will both get a 0.50% APY boost for three (3) months.
-If you are interested, this [Wealthfront invitation referral link](http://wlth.fr/1RjvsX3) may provide you with a discount and/or advisory fee relief in addition to lowering my own advisory fees.
-Be sure to read all the fine print from [Wealthfront disclosures](https://www.wealthfront.com/legal/disclosure) (as of May 2015) therein.
+- My [legacy Wealthfront invitation referral link](http://wlth.fr/1RjvsX3) may provide you with a discount and/or advisory fee relief in addition to lowering my own advisory fees.

+Be sure to read all the fine print from [Wealthfront disclosures](https://www.wealthfront.com/legal/disclosure) (as of December 2023) therein.
 YMMV.

 I currently hold these public stocks (in alphabetical order):